-I was updating one of our older posts on 5 Easy Ways to Get Over a Cold and thought it might be interesting to discuss — what do you think is the business etiquette these days around head colds?
-What standards are recognized by your office for calling in sick; if a coworker or client were sick at a meeting, what situation would you find offensive (if any)?
+I was updating one of our older posts on 5 Easy Ways to Get Over a Cold and thought it might be interesting to discuss: What do you think is the business etiquette these days around head colds?
+What standards are recognized by your office for calling in sick?
+If a coworker or client attended a meeting while sick at a meeting, what situation would you find offensive (if any)?
 How common is mask-wearing and elbow-bumping in your business meetings at all right now, either inside or outside the office?

 I feel like the general sentiment has changed from the “come in to work unless you’re dying” to “just stay home if you don’t feel well” — at least for general work in the office, especially since so many offices are still remote for part of the time.
 But for meetings, has the business etiquette changed?